Looking for a pop top caravan here in Australia?

-I’ve tried to look up the prices for each of these pop tops, but they’re really hard to find at the moment (could have something to do with this worldwide pandemic and how tough the caravanning industry is doing at the moment.).
+I’ve tried to find the prices for each of these pop tops, but sometimes they’re hard to find.

 So I highly recommend that you have a look at what brands you like, and then reach out to your local dealer for more information and prices.

-Okay, let’s look at the best pop top caravan to buy here in Australia, we’re kinda spoilt for choice!
+Okay, let’s take a look at some of the best pop top caravans to buy here in Australia.
+These one’s all have a bathroom.